Mohamed-94/warehouse-optimization/README.md

 This project is a Spring application for a Supply Chain warehouse optimization and management.
 Warehouse Optimization is a REST API based and designed with M ~V~ C of spring boot's starter.
 -Views are not done yet .
+ *Notice: Due to slow internet connection, the source code has not yet been uploaded!
 To get you started you can simply clone the `warehouse-optimization` repository and install the dependencies(You can quickly look at pom.xml)